 It’s always worth keeping your eyes open for some good street art.
 I call this one “Psychedelic fish swimming through a forest of electrical current.”

 There was some sort of military gathering near a statue outside the capitol.

 Churches are always the grandest architectural finds.

 Every city seems to have at least one great old theater with ornate designs and the pretentious spelling of the word “theatre.”
 Here, it’s the Mayan Theatre.

 Every time I see a big camping vehicle, I get sentimental about my cross-country road trip.
 I need a new travel vehicle very soon.
 This camper would be a fun road trip ride.

 These kids freak me out a little.
 It’s an interesting statue.

 I like Denver a lot and I could see myself living there.
-It’s a bikable city with comfortable neighborhoods, lots of dive bars and thrift stores, plenty of hipster culture, museums, and proximity to everything the Rocky Mountains have to offer.
+It’s a bikable city with comfortable neighborhoods, lots of dive bars and thrift stores, plenty of museums, and proximity to everything the Rocky Mountains have to offer.

 And if you’re up for an epic road trip, check out our article detailing the best driving routes from Denver to Seattle!

 What are you favorite neighborhoods in Denver to visit?
 Leave a comment and let us know!